livepeer/go-PPSPP/README.md

 `import "github.com/livepeer/go-PPSPP/core"`

 Take a look at [simple.go](examples/simple/simple.go) for an example of how to use go-PPSPP.
 You can run the simple example like this:

 `go run examples/simple/simple.go`

 You should see a lot of logger spew and then it should terminate without error.

-More examples are on the way, and examples will likely change significantly as the interfaces are still a work in progress.

 ### Contributing